apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX catches giant Starship booster in fifth flight test**
+**Formation chance for Invest 94-L in Atlantic slightly increases; Tropical depression possible**

-You can read more about it [here](https://www.reuters.com/technology/space/spacex-launches-fifth-starship-test-eyes-novel-booster-catch-2024-10-13/).
+You can read more about it [here](https://www.wesh.com/article/invest-94-tropical-depression-atlantic-ocean-nhc-florida/62590568).

 ## Requirements
 - Python 3.8